kata-containers/kata-containers/virtcontainers/README.md

 There are three drawbacks about using CNM instead of CNI:
 * The way we call into it is not very explicit: Have to re-exec dockerd binary so that it can accept parameters and execute the prestart hook related to network setup.
-* Implicit way to designate the network namespace: Instead of explicitely giving the netns to dockerd, we give it the PID of our runtime so that it can find the netns from this PID.
-This means we have to make sure being in the right netns while calling the hook, otherwise the veth pair will be created with the wrong netns.
+* Implicit way to designate the network namespace: Instead of explicitly giving the netns to dockerd, we give it the PID of our runtime so that it can find the netns from this PID.
+This means we have to make sure being in the right netns while calling the hook, otherwise the VETH pair will be created with the wrong netns.
 * No results are back from the hook: We have to scan the network interfaces to discover which one has been created inside the netns.
-This introduces more latency in the code because it forces us to scan the network in the CreateSandbox path, which is critical for starting the VM as quick as possible.
+This introduces more latency in the code because it forces us to scan the network in the `CreateSandbox` path, which is critical for starting the VM as quick as possible.

 # Storage